 Thesis Topic and Outline.
 Each student will develop a thesis topic in the form of a historical research question, draft an outline, and prepare a draft bibliography for a thesis which will be 30-50 pages in length.
 (The Final Thesis will be due at the completion of the Spring semester as part of HIST4920: "Capstone II, Thesis.")

 Thesis Committee.
-Each student will secure the written agreement (email is acceptable) of a PhD-holding full-time or adjunct member of the GSU history program (currently Golland, Johnson, Lysenko, Marak, Marrar, and Walsh), who has engaged in scholarship or teaching related to the student's thesis topic, to serve as the student's thesis advisor.
+Each student will secure the written agreement (email is acceptable) of a full-time (or PhD-holding part-time) member of the GSU history program (currently Golland, Fackler, Lysenko, Marak, Marrar, and Walsh), who has engaged in scholarship or teaching related to the student's thesis topic, to serve as the student's thesis advisor.
 Working with the thesis advisor, the student will secure the written agreement of at least two other scholars to serve as thesis readers.
 The advisor and readers will constitute the student's thesis committee (also known as capstone committee).
-At least one member of the committee must hold an appointment in history at GSU with faculty rank (Assistant/Associate/Professor of History--currently Golland, Johnson, Marak, and Walsh).
-One member of the committee may be a historian with faculty rank at another institution, and one member of the committee may be a non-historian on the GSU faculty.
+At least one member of the committee must hold a full-time appointment in history at GSU with faculty rank (Visiting/Assistant/Associate/Professor of History--currently Golland, Fackler, Marak, and Walsh).
+No more than one member of the committee may be a historian with faculty rank at another institution, and no more than one member of the committee may be a non-historian on the GSU faculty.
 The thesis advisor must agree to work closely with the student during the intersession and spring semester to help the student acquire the tools necessary to complete the thesis.
 The readers must agree, at a minimum, to read and provide comments on the first full rough draft.

 Presentation.
 On the last day of class, each student will deliver a 15-20 minute oral report on their research.
 The report must utilize PowerPoint or a similar presentation application, and each slide must be fully footnoted.